Tmeere/Poke-API-Webpage/README.md

 - As a bonus feature, I added a checkbox that, when selected, shows the Pokémon in its shiny form.

 This project was a great introduction to working with JavaScript and understanding how APIs are used in web development.

+PS What is your favourite Pokemon?
+Mine is Genesect :>